timm/shortr/README.md

 (so no importing of some massive background AI library).

 For example,
-Buse and Zimmermann surveyed over a hundred developers and managers to find a list of "information needs" for software analytics.
+Buse and Zimmermann[^Bu15] surveyed over a hundred developers and managers to find a list of "information needs" for software analytics.
 Can you code to handle the following?
 In less than 1000 lines of code?